-1.4 TOE Usage
+1.6 TOE Usage

 The Mobile Device may be operated in a number of use cases.
-Appendix G provides use case templates that list those selections, assignments, and objective requirements that best support the use cases identified by this Protection Profile.
+Appendix E - Use Case Templates provides use case templates that list those selections, assignments, and objective requirements that best support the use cases identified by this Protection Profile.
 In addition to providing essential security services, the Mobile Device includes the necessary security functionality to support configurations for these various use cases.
 Each use case may require additional configuration and applications to achieve the desired security.
 A selection of these use cases is elaborated below.

 Several of the use case templates include objective requirements that are strongly desired for the indicated use cases.
-Readers can expect those requirements to be made mandatory in the next revision of this protection profile, and industry should aim to include that security functionality in products in the near-term.
+Readers can expect those requirements to be made mandatory in a future revision of this protection profile, and industry should aim to include that security functionality in products in the near-term.

-As of publication of this version of the Protection Profile, meeting the requirements in Section 5 is necessary for all use cases.
+As of publication of this version of the Protection Profile, meeting the requirements in Section 5 Security Requirements is necessary for all use cases.